5 Alpha-Reductase & DHT

 - Current understanding: The relative importance of Type I versus Type II in hair loss continues to be investigated in clinical research.

-Research context: Medical literature indicates that Type II 5-alpha-reductase is the primary isoform in human scalp hair follicles.
+Research Results: Medical literature indicates that Type II 5-alpha-reductase is the primary isoform in human scalp hair follicles.
 The clinical significance of Type I inhibition for hair loss treatment remains an area of ongoing investigation.

 - Limited efficacy: Weak inhibitory effect compared to Finasteride.
 Inconsistent results in trials.